 Why You Need to Update Old Blog Posts

-You can read every resource in Blog Boss Babe before launching your blog, and you’ll still make mistakes.
+You can read every resource in Blog Boss Babe (affiliate link) before launching your blog, and you’ll still make mistakes.
 Blogging requires trial and error, and after a few months (or years) of blogging, you might cringe at your earliest blog posts.
 But hey, practice makes perfect!

 My earliest blog posts include the following mistakes:

 - Cheesy graphics

 - Photos saved as IMG-123

 - Unnecessary photo captions

 - No links to other blog posts.